Home

 If you’re unsure of the difference between the terms “principles,” “guidelines,” and “standards,” then you’re not alone.

-Before we get into the ten principles of GAAP, let’s break down what the difference is when considering these versus these other methodologies:
+Before we get into the ten principles of GAAP, let’s break down the difference between these terms:

 • Principles are rules that must be followed when preparing financial statements and can contain a mixture of standards and guidelines